Welcome to North Park!

 Threshold New Student Orientation is a long standing North Park tradition with the purpose of welcoming students, families, and guests to our campus and community.
 We believe orientation plays an important role in marking the beginning of your academic journey at North Park University.
 As you cross the threshold into this collegiate experience, it is our hope you have opportunities to connect with people and identify resources to take with you on this college journey.

-All incoming students are required to participate in Threshold, North Park’s orientation program, January 13–14.
-Don’t forget to RSVP by Sunday, January 8.
+All incoming students are required to participate in Threshold, North Park’s orientation program, August 23–25 and families are welcomed to join on August 23.